 But the world now treats purity and chastity as something that seems to have gone out of fashion.
 Fornicators are now considered “winners” and “experienced”, while the chaste are taken to be repressed by Islam.
 However, the reality is simply the opposite.

-The Holy Prophet also warns against this in several hadiths, one of which says:
+The Holy Prophet also warns against this in severally in the hadiths, one of which says:

 “If a man commits Zina, faith comes out of him and hovers over him like a cloud, then when he stops, faith returns to him.”

 Ok!
 No sex until marriage, we got it.
 But how can we then avoid Zina?
-Great masses of people fall into this act as a result of satanic influences.
+Great masses of people fall into this act because of satanic influences.
 To escape this destroying trap set by Satan, we need to take the following points seriously.

 Rule #3.
 Avoid being alone all by yourselves